stormeye2000/cspr-kafka-cluster/README.md

 Zookeeper runs with three replica pods, which is enough to provide a quorum, if one fails, a new leader will be elected whilst the failed pod is replaced.
 This is enough for this implementation.

-Kafka also runs with three replicas, which again provides a quorom if one replica fails.
-As the project matures I expect to use more replicas and to also change some of the Kafka start-up server properties
+Kafka also runs with three replicas (this will be increased in production).

 To install the scripts, clone the project and do the following: